Debate Kit: Should Marine Mammals Be Held in Amusement Parks?

 Books

-Have students use the curated content in this debate resource kit to prepare an affirmative argument stating why marine mammals should not be held in captivity.
+Have students use the curated content in this debate resource kit to prepare an affirmative argument stating why marine mammals should not be imprisoned for entertainment.
 These resources will assist students in supporting their position using scientific, ethical, and philosophical arguments.

 Do your students need to conduct an interview as part of their research?
-Staff members from PETA’s student sector are available to speak with students via phone, Skype, or e-mail and to answer questions about our stance on keeping marine mammals in captivity.
+PETA staff members are available to students via phone, Skype, or e-mail, including to answer questions about our stance on using marine mammals for entertainment.
 Have students e-mail us directly at [email protected]—or if you’d like to contact us on their behalf, please fill out the form below, and we’ll arrange for them to speak with a representative.

 Thank you for helping your students speak up for animal rights.
 Happy debating!